Skip to main content

 The following commands can generate a server certificate.

-To generate a server certificate, run the following commands from the folder /opt/netapp/lib/ontap_mediator/ontap_mediator/server_config:
+1. To generate a server certificate signing request (CSR), run the following command from the /opt/netapp/lib/ontap_mediator/ontap_mediator/server_config folder:

 openssl req -config openssl_server.cnf -extensions v3_req -nodes -newkey rsa:4096 -sha512 -keyout ontap_mediator_server.key -out ontap_mediator_server.csr